Atiffaisal/Power-BI--project/README.md

 - Create charts and graphs
 - Create reports and dashboards that are collections of visuals
 - Share reports with others using the Power BI service

+## Dashboard & Report
+- Dashboards monitor live, incoming data from multiple datasets and organize the information into one central location.
+- Reports are static collections of data.

 <img align="center" alt="Coding" width="200" height="50" src="https://user-images.githubusercontent.com/105930761/170353458-fdf28506-76db-4c79-800c-cf25544136d3.png">

 ## My two dashboard